cmusatyalab/deltaic/README.md

 *   RADOS Block Device images and snapshots
 *   Coda volumes

-Deltaic is released under the [GNU General Public License, version 2](COPYING).
+Deltaic is released under the [GNU General Public License, version 2](LICENSES/GPL-2.0-only.txt).

+Some of the packaging / linting related configuration files that are directly derived from example configurations retain their original MIT and zero clause BSD licenses.

 ## Requirements